This content was updated for accuracy and relevance on February, 11th 2021.

 #2 Reusable Water Bottle

-Trust us on this one, a reusable water bottle is the essential, not-quite-essential essential.
-Did we say that right?
+Trust us on this one, a reusable water bottle is one of the most essential road trip items.

 When on a long stretch of road, a nature hike, and just about anywhere else, you’ll want to stay hydrated.
 And constantly grabbing a tall Smart Water from the convenience store will quickly feel like a waste.
 Skip the guilt and say yes to hydration with a reusable bottle.